lj020326/ansible-datacenter/wiki/roles/bootstrap_docker_stack/templates/docker-compose-test-swarm.md

 title: How to Test Enhancements to the docker-compose.yml.j2 Template
 original_path: roles/bootstrap_docker_stack/templates/docker-compose-test-swarm.md
 category: Docker Compose Testing
-tags: [docker, compose, ansible, testing]
+tags: [docker, compose, testing, ansible]
 ---

 # How to Test Enhancements to the `docker-compose.yml.j2` Template